kokoko3k/koko-aio-slang/docs-ng.md

     Led saturation:
         Leds saturation post gain.
     Internalness (Led position):
-        The distance between the virtual led strip and the content.
+        The distance between the virtual led strip and the game area.
         High values will move leds behind it, while lower values will move leds around it.
     Internalness (Sampling point):